Disappearance of Dorothy Arnold: Investigation

-Fearing that their daughter's disappearance would draw unwanted media attention and could become socially embarrassing, the Arnold family didn't report Dorothy's disappearance to the police for weeks.
-It is speculated that the family was influenced by the 1909 disappearance of Adele Boas, a 13 year old girl who was reported missing from Central Park and later found to have run away to Boston.
-She later returned home.
+Fearing that their daughter's disappearance would draw unwanted press attention and could become socially embarrassing, the Arnold family didn't report her disappearance to the police for weeks.
+It is speculated that the family was influenced by the 1909 disappearance of Adele Boas, a 13-year-old girl who was reported missing from Central Park and later found to have run away to Boston.
+Adele later returned home.
 The Boas family, also prominent Upper East Siders, were scandalized and shamed in the newspapers after the incident.

-In an attempt to keep the incident out of the press, the Arnold family quietly contacted John S. Keith, a family friend and lawyer, the morning following Dorothy's disappearance.
+In an attempt to keep the incident out of the papers, the Arnold family quietly contacted John S. Keith, a family friend and lawyer, the morning following Arnold's disappearance.
 Keith arrived at the family home and searched Arnold's bedroom.
-He discovered that except for the outfit she was wearing, all of Arnold's clothes and other personal belongings were in her room.
-Keith also found personal letters with foreign postmarks in her desk, two folders for transatlantic ocean liners on the desk, and burned papers in the fireplace.
-The burned papers were presumed to be the rejected manuscripts Arnold submitted to McClure's magazine.
-Over the following weeks, Keith visited jails, hospitals and morgues in New York City, Philadelphia and Boston, but did not find any sign of Arnold.
-After Keith's search proved fruitless, he suggested that the Arnold family hire Pinkerton detectives to investigate.
+He discovered that except for the outfit she was wearing, all of her clothes and other personal belongings were accounted for.
+He also found personal letters with foreign postmarks and two folders for transatlantic ocean liners on Arnold's desk, as well as burned papers in her fireplace.
+The burned papers were presumed to be the rejected manuscripts Arnold had submitted to McClure's.
+Over the following weeks, Keith visited jails, hospitals and morgues in New York, Boston and Philadelphia, but did not find any sign of Arnold.
+After his search proved fruitless, he suggested that the Arnold family hire Pinkerton detectives to investigate.

 Pinkerton investigators searched area hospitals and other places that Arnold was known to frequent but found no trace of her.
 They also questioned Arnold's friends and former college classmates about her whereabouts, but none had seen her.
-As Keith had found literature for transatlantic ocean liners in Arnold's room the day after she disappeared, Pinkerton investigators theorized that Arnold might have eloped with a man to Europe.
-The agents searched marriage records but none was found bearing Arnold's name.
+As Keith had found literature for transatlantic ocean liners in Arnold's room the day after she disappeared, Pinkerton investigators theorized that she might have eloped with a man to Europe.
+The agents searched marriage records, but none was found bearing Arnold's name.
 Agents were then dispatched overseas to search ocean liners arriving from New York.
 While several women matching Arnold's physical description were found, Arnold herself was not.